 How To Clean Your Older Cat's Fur

-Most people know that cats don't like water, so it's normal for them to hiss, struggle and try to fight when you go to give them a bath.
-It's very important that you stay calm and talk to your cat in a soothing calming voice during the entire process.
+Most people know that cats don't like water, so it's normal for them to hiss, struggle and try to fight when you go to bathe them.
+You must stay calm and talk to your cat in a soothing calming voice during the entire process.
 You should also keep the door closed to keep them from running away.

-Here is how you can give your senior cat a bath:
+Here is how you can bath your senior cat:

 - Fill a large plastic bin or your bathtub with enough warm (not hot) water to cover their underbelly.

 - Make sure you brush your cat first and that they are free of any mats or tangles.